ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 ### 1.1 Clarification on Assumptions

-`ZTAuth*`assumes that Identity Providers (IdPs) are now a standard and, as such, they are responsible for managing core identity aspects such as Users, Roles, and Groups.
+`ZTAuth*` assumes that Identity Providers (IdPs) are now a standard and, as such, they are responsible for managing core identity aspects such as Users, Roles, and Groups.

-`ZTAuth*`focuses solely on managing the metadata of identities provided by the IdP and implements the entire Authorization (AuthZ) layer.
+`ZTAuth*` primarily focuses on **Zero Trust** security, managing the metadata of identities provided by the IdP and implementing the entire Authorization (AuthZ) layer.

-This approach ensures that `ZTAuth*`remains streamlined and dedicated to authorization, while leveraging the capabilities of Identity Providers to handle authentication and identity management.
+This approach ensures that `ZTAuth*` remains streamlined and dedicated to authorization within a **Zero Trust** framework, while leveraging the capabilities of Identity Providers to handle authentication and identity management.

 ### 1.2 Zero Trust Architecture (ZTApp or ZTApplication)